Crypto Inverse-Power Options and Fractional Stochastic Volatility

-In this instance, the negative value of the skewness parameter $\hat{\theta}$ validates the left-skewed nature of Bitcoin returns on average, which is precisely in line with the implications of the ALJD models.
+In this instance, the negative value of the skewness parameter $\hat{\theta}$ validates the left-skewed nature of Bitcoin returns on average, which is precisely in agreement with the implications of the ALJD models.
 Also, the roles of the shape parameters $a_X$ and $a_Y$ mirror those of the intensity parameters in the ALJD scenario -- they govern the levels of jump activity in the base process $X$ and volatility jump process $Y$ respectively, carrying practical implications akin to trading activity.
 From the tables, it is evident that $\hat{a}_X$ generally exceeds 1 significantly.
-When compared to $\hat{a}_Y$, this suggests that Bitcoin tends to experience heightened trading activity despite its elevated volatility and tail risks, which is consistent with the empirical findings presented in [Fei and Xia, 2023] \cite{FX} using time series data.
-Moreover, the rate parameter $\hat{b}_X$ simply acts as a multiplier, dictating the scale of price jumps.
+When compared to $\hat{a}_Y$, this suggests that Bitcoin tends to experience heightened trading activity despite its elevated volatility and tail risks, which is consistent with the empirical findings presented in [Fei and Xia, 2024] \cite{FX} using time series data.
+Moreover, the rate parameter $\hat{b}_X$ simply acts as a multiplier dictating the scale of price jumps.